binod132/laravel-todolist-api/README.md

    **Implement zero-downtime deployment.**
    - Rolling Update: I have created rolling update like deployment by creating two containers for todo-app.
 In workflows/rollingupdate.yaml, during deployment, first todo-app-1 will stop then new todo-app-1 is created and during this traffics are redirected towards todo-app-2.
+   - Tag based deployment for production, main branch's workflows/deploy.yaml triggers on create tag and deploy changes to production environment.

    **Include additional Laravel tools.**